Adit-COCO-Garg/HERA/README.md

 After Simon silently shrugged in his secret code that means: _"I have no idea"_, Scott became stubbornly determined to use ValueNotifier in a way that passes only the data he's using, and nothing else.
 After he spent three days finishing the original design (and Simon spent two hours tearing it to pieces and refactoring it) H.E.R.A. was born.

+The principle behind H.E.R.A. is this:
+> HERA was designed around the idea that if your Widget only uses one thing, then maybe you should only be passing it that one thing and nothing else.

 The way it works is actually quite simple:

-- The UI sends events to the logic in the HeraModel.
+- The UI sends events to the logic in the HeraObject.
-- Each member variable we care about in the UI is wrapped in a ValueNotifier inside its HeraModel.
+- Each member variable we care about in the UI is wrapped in a ValueNotifier inside its HeraObject.
 - The ValueNotifiers are doing the job of a "Model", in other architectures.
 - When a value we care about changes, its ValueNotifier notifies its listeners in the UI.
 - After the UI has updated for all changes, it sits and waits for the next event.